-The underwriters initially propose to offer part of the shares of common stock directly to the public at the offering price listed on the cover page of this prospectus and part to certain dealers.
+The underwriters initially propose to offer part of the shares of common stock directly to the public at the offering price listed on the cover page of this prospectus and part to certain dealers at a price that represents a concession not in excess of \$1.764 a share under the public offering price.
 After the initial offering of the shares of common stock, the offering price, and other selling terms may from time to time be varied by the representatives.
 The offering of the shares by the underwriters is subject to receipt and acceptance and subject to the underwriters' right to reject any order in whole or in part.

-We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to additional shares of common stock at the public offering price listed on the cover page of this prospectus, less underwriting discounts and commissions.
+We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to 930,000 additional shares of common stock at the public offering price listed on the cover page of this prospectus, less underwriting discounts and commissions.
 The underwriters may exercise this option solely for the purpose of covering over-allotments, if any, made in connection with the offering of the shares of common stock offered by this prospectus.
 To the extent the option is exercised, each underwriter will become obligated, subject to certain conditions, to purchase about the same percentage of the additional shares of common stock as the number listed next to the underwriter's name in the preceding table bears to the total number of shares of common stock listed next to the names of all underwriters in the preceding table.

 The following table shows the per share and total public offering price, underwriting discounts and commissions, and proceeds before expenses to us and the selling stockholders.
-These amounts are shown assuming both no exercise and full exercise of the underwriters' over-allotment option to purchase up to an additional shares of our common stock.
+These amounts are shown assuming both no exercise and full exercise of the underwriters' over-allotment option to purchase up to an additional 930,000 shares of our common stock.

-Te otal

-Per Share No Exercise Full Exercise

-Public offering price \$ \$ \$

-Underwriting discounts and commissions paid by:

-Us \$ \$ \$

-The selling stockholders \$ \$ \$

-Proceeds, before expenses, to us \$ \$ \$

-Proceeds, before expenses, to selling stockholders \$ \$ \$
+To tal Per Share No Exercise Full Exercise Public offering price \$ 42.00 \$260,400,000 \$299,460,000 Underwriting discounts and commissions paid by: Us \$ 2.94 \$ 13,780,541 \$ 16,514,741 The selling stockholders \$ 2.94 \$ 4,447,459 \$ 4,447,459 Proceeds, before expenses, to us \$ 39.06 \$183,084,337 \$219,410,137 Proceeds, before expenses, to selling stockholders \$ 39.06 \$ 59,087,663 \$ 59,087,663

-The estimated offering expenses payable by us, exclusive of the underwriting discounts and commissions, are approximately \$, which includes legal, accounting and printing costs, and various other fees associated with the registration and listing of our common stock.
+The estimated offering expenses payable by us, exclusive of the underwriting discounts and commissions, are approximately \$3.9 million, which includes legal, accounting and printing costs, and various other fees associated with the registration and listing of our common stock.
+The underwriters have agreed to reimburse us for certain of these expenses.